saradharwad2/SIMPLE-CAL/README.md

-# SIMPLE-CAL
+                                                         SIMPLE CALCULATOR

-A simple calculator program in C is used to perform basic arithmetic operations such as addition, subtraction, multiplication, and division on two numbers entered by the user.
-The program uses a switch statement to select the operation based on the operator  operators, user input, and decision-making statements in C programming.
+A simple calculator is a program that can perform addition, subtraction, multiplication, and division of two numbers provided as input.
+In this article, we will learn to create a simple calculator program in C.

+Using switch Statement:
+The switch statement in C is a clean and efficient way to write a conditional code which provides an easy way to write a C program for a simple calculator.
+Four switch cases can be defined for four operations: addition, subtraction, multiplication, and division, based on the input operator.
+When the user inputs an operator, the switch statement tests the input against these cases. (i.e., +, -, *, /), and the corresponding operation is executed, and the result is returned.